bobisme/notupitsownasslogger/README.md

 You want to control your logging level?
 Piss off.

-It is what it is, get over yourself.
+It is what it is, get over yourself, loser.